alex1ozr/LearnDotNet/Interviews/Questions.md

 6. Static class vs Singleton
 7. Producer/Consumer pattern
 8. DDD/TDD etc.
+9. Idempotence
+10. CQRS+Event Sourcing
+11. Saga vs 2nd phase commit
+12. How do you define good code?
+13. What are the most used design patterns and how do they work?
+14. How can you add to the application build-in .net core dependency injection to help to implement principle D in SOLID?
+15. In a high scalable app which is decomposed to modules, what solution would you suggest to decompose dependency injection logic?
+How to ensure modularity and scalability?
+Reflection?

 ### Testing
 1. Tests - howto?
 Unit \ Integration tests?
 What's difference?